-- Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

-FICO makes a big difference in your interest rate
+FICO makes a difference in interest rates

-Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Know your FICO
+Raising your FICO score

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Want to know more about your FICO score?
-Call us: (203) 526-9345.
+Call us at (203) 526-9345.